 Known as either a canine tooth or cuspid, these fang-like teeth are what liken us to other meat-eating mammals like wolves.
 Their primary function is to rip and tear food.
 There are four canine teeth: two in the upper (maxillary) and two in the lower (mandibular) arch.
 A canine is placed laterally to each lateral incisor.
 They are larger and stronger than the incisors, and their roots sink deep into the bone.

-The molars are the largest of the teeth.
+The molars are the largest of the tooth.
 They have a large flat biting surface.
 The function of the molars is to chew, crush and grind food.